 Good single deck blackjack games are a rarity.

 In most areas of the country, including New Jersey, the overwhelming majority of blackjack games are played with six or eight decks.
 Moreover, in the few single deck games that are available, in addition to restricting you to doubling down on 9, 10, and 11, multiple other unfavorable rules will usually be added.
 For example, the dealer must hit on soft 17, and blackjack might even pay 6-5 instead of 3-2.

 The result is that the advantages to the player that the single game otherwise offers are largely negated and the house edge actually becomes higher than on many multiple deck games.
 Knowledgeable players avoid these inferior single deck games and stick to other blackjack games with better odds.

-A notable exception is the single deck blackjack game by Gamesys offered at Tropicana and Virgin online casinos.
+A notable exception is the single deck blackjack game by Gamesys offered at Virgin online casino.
 This is an excellent game because even though there are a few unfavorable rules, most of the good rules are retained.
 For example, the dealer stands on soft 17.
 Blackjack also pays 3-2.

 Here are the important rules: